barnumc/raxcdb/README.md

 ###migrate.sh
 This is a script for migrating from one MySQL Server to Another.
-The primarey intention is to migrate to Rackspace Cloud Databases.
+The primary intention is to migrate to Rackspace Cloud Databases.

 This script will dump your application's databases and users.
 It can stream these to a new destination or dump locally.